apache/linkis/README.md

 - **Support for full stack computation storage engine architecture**.
 As a computation middleware, it will receive, execute and manage tasks and requests from users for various computation storage engines, including batch tasks, interactive query tasks, real-time streaming tasks and storage tasks, and provide powerful computation governance capabilities such as reuse, warm-up , current-limiting, engine-switching, full life cycle management of engines;

 - **More powerful resource management capabilities**.
-ResourceManager not only extends the resource management capabilities of Linkis0.X for Yarn and Linkis EngineManager, but also provides tag-based multi-level resource allocation and recycling capabilities, allowing ResourceManager have powerful resource management capabilities across mutil Yarn clusters and mutil computation resource types.
+ResourceManager not only extends the resource management capabilities of Linkis0.X for Yarn and Linkis EngineManager, but also provides tag-based multi-level resource allocation and recycling capabilities, allowing ResourceManager have powerful resource management capabilities across mutil Yarn clusters and mutil computation resource types;

-- **labeling in full-process**.Based on multi-level combined tags, Linkis1.0 provides cross-IDC and cross-cluster computation task routing management and control capabilities, and multi-tenant isolation capabilities for EngineConnManager and EngineConn;
+- **labeling in full-process**.
+Based on multi-level combined tags, Linkis1.0 provides cross-IDC and cross-cluster computation task routing management and control capabilities, and multi-tenant isolation capabilities for EngineConnManager and EngineConn;

-- **Unified Context Service**.Unified user and system resource files (JAR, ZIP, Properties, etc.), unified management of parameters and variables across users, systems, and calculation engines, one setting and automatic reference everywhere;
+- **Unified Context Service**.
+Unified user and system resource files (JAR, ZIP, Properties, etc.), unified management of parameters and variables across users, systems, and calculation engines, one setting and automatic reference everywhere;

 - **Unified materials**.
 System and user-level material management, which can be shared and transferred across users and systems, and support automatic management of the entire life cycle.